Villy-P/TS-Chess/README.md

 ```

 The first `console.log` will log `100` but the second one `undefined` because point.y does not exist.
-This is unexpected behavior and defiently something we don't want.
+This is unexpected behavior and defiantly something we don't want.
 This is that same code in C++:

 ``` cpp